trallard/TLJH-azure-button/README.md

 8. Login using the **admin username and password** you created before
 9. Congratulations you have a running working JupyterHub 🎉

 👩🏿‍💻✨ You are now ready to add users, install packages and start using your JupyterHub.
-For instructions on how to do this visit 👉🏼 [the official documentation](https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html#step-2-adding-more-users).
+For instructions on how to do this visit 👉🏼 [the official The Littlest JupyterHub documentation](https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html#step-2-adding-more-users).

 ## Customising the installer ✨

 You can customise the installer by adding command line parameters.
 From v1.1.0 you can now specify a TLJH install script to customise the installation.